All you need to know about child maintenance

 - At the local magistrate's office and designated government offices.

-- To the bank or building society account designated by the person concerned.
+- To the bank account of the primary caregiver.

-- By means of deducting the money from the person’s salary, in accordance with the Maintenance Act, 1998.
+- By means of deducting the money from the maintenance payer's salary (garnishee order), in accordance with the Maintenance Act, 1998.

 Visit the nearest magistrates’ court to apply for child maintenance and take the following documents